Platinum Jubilee of Elizabeth II: Other tributes and events

-A platinum jubilee medal is being awarded to people who work in public service, including members of the Armed Forces, emergency services, and the prison services.
+A platinum jubilee medal was awarded to people who work in public service, including members of the Armed Forces, emergency services, and the prison services.

 As part of the Platinum Jubilee Civic Honours, the Queen gave several settlements city status.
 39 places applied in the competition.
-In May, it was announced that the eight places that will be awarded city status were: Bangor in Northern Ireland; Colchester, Doncaster and Milton Keynes in England; Dunfermline in Scotland; Wrexham in Wales; Douglas in the Isle of Man; and Stanley in the Falkland Islands.
+In May, it was announced that the eight places that would be awarded city status were: Bangor in Northern Ireland; Colchester, Doncaster and Milton Keynes in England; Dunfermline in Scotland; Wrexham in Wales; Douglas in the Isle of Man; and Stanley in the Falkland Islands.
 The city of Southampton won the lord mayor title.
 Six historic sites visited by Queen were given listed status: All Saints' Church in Shard End, Birmingham; The Queen's Theatre in Hornchurch, London; Art Deco Sun Pavilion and Colonnade in Harrogate, North Yorkshire; Hampshire Archives in Winchester; Imperial Hotel in Stroud, Gloucestershire; and commemorative motorway markers on the M62, running through Yorkshire and Lancashire.

 The Royal Collection Trust published a collection of 77 photographs under the title The Queen: 70 Glorious Years as an official souvenir publication.
-It also produced bottles of wine, labelled English Sparkling Wine: Platinum Jubilee Release and made using Chardonnay, Pinot Noir, and Pinot Meunier grapes grown in Kent and West Sussex.
+It also produced bottles of wine, labelled English Sparkling Wine: Platinum Jubilee Release and made using Chardonnay, Pinot noir, and Pinot Meunier grapes grown in Kent and West Sussex.
 In April, Heinz announced the production of limited-edition bottles of two of its favourite condiments, HP Sauce and Salad Cream, which were rebranded HM Sauce and Heinz Salad Queen respectively.
 Jubilee-themed food items were also released by other brands, including the Coronation Chicken Tower Burger by KFC, Clarence The Corgi Cake by Morrisons, the Crown Crust Pizza by Pizza Hut, Union Jack Mochi Donuts by Japan Centre, Coronation Tikka Sub by Subway, and three limited edition pizzas by Franco Manca.

 Eight London buses on royal routes, passing Kensington Palace and Westminster Abbey, have been given commemorative purple wraps.
-Celebratory messages were played on the Jubilee Line, the new Elizabeth line and at stations that have a royal link in their name, like Queen's Road.
-Reading Buses also unveiled a special Jubilee bus, that will be used in Reading, Windsor and London throughout the year.
+Celebratory messages were played on the Jubilee line, the new Elizabeth line and at stations that have a royal link in their name, like Queen's Road.
+Reading Buses also unveiled a special Jubilee bus, to be used in Reading, Windsor and London throughout the year.
 The Severn Valley Railway repainted the steam engine 34027 Taw Valley in purple, and temporarily renamed it "Elizabeth II".
 The new name was chosen by public vote.
-The engine will be returned to its traditional green after few months.
+The engine returned to its traditional green after a few months.

 Primary school children in England and Northern Ireland received a free book, titled Queen Elizabeth: A Platinum Jubilee Celebration (with schools in the devolved countries of Wales and Scotland having to 'opt-in' to the programme).
 DK Books UK was commissioned by the British Government to publish the book, which was designed to celebrate the people, places, achievements of the United Kingdom and Commonwealth over the last 70 years.
 The book also explores the role of the Queen and what the Platinum Jubilee represents.